 Someone stole my cabbage.
 I’m not pointing fingers or anything, but there is a certain dog who got his fair share of roughage for the week.

-And if that weren't enough, I was so excited to see a little morel volunteer poking it's head up through the weeds in nearly squealed.
+And if that weren’t enough, I was so excited to see a little morel volunteer poking it’s head up through the weeds in nearly squealed.
 Until I went to pick it and realized that it was already occupied by a certain slug who just happened to have an unfortunate accident with the garbage disposal a few moments later.
+The advice we got from people at weed control Phoenix really helped our garden.
+We can clearly see the difference now, who knew gardening could be so complicated!

 Thankfully, I recently signed up for the New Roots Organics CSA, so my fridge is filled with all kinds of other good things, well away from garden thieves.
 Like a big bunch of fat asparagus that needs to be eaten right away.
 At the moment, I have no shortage of ideas of what to do with it either.
 I’ve been reading my way through the Chez Panisse Vegetables cookbook like it was a torrid romance novel.
 Alice has her way with asparagus.